|

 Classic Red Tablescape

-This setup works best for garden or courtyard weddings where refinement matters more than excess décor and guest comfort overall experience.
+This setup works perfectly for garden or courtyard weddings where refinement matters more than making a statement.

 @tashrifat_fiore